Exclusive: Sadiq admits some TfL passengers may never be refunded after cyberattack

 There are two separate groups of passengers who have been overcharged.
 First are the children, students, and over-60s who have been unable to apply for new discount Oyster cards until recently, leaving many of them paying substantially over the odds for travel.

 Secondly, there are the passengers who have been wrongly overcharged while using contactless payments, such as when a card reader on a station gate is not working.
-They have not been unable to use the TfL website and app to request refunds for incomplete journeys, an issue that has been going on for three months.
+They have not been able to use the TfL website and app to request refunds for incomplete journeys, an issue that has been going on for three months.

 Emma Strain, TfL’s customer director, told London Centric she hoped self-service refunds through the organisation’s app and website would be available “very soon” and praised the work of her customer support staff in dealing with the backlog: “We’ve been saying to customers all along: Keep records of your journey… and we will support customers who have been charged more than should have been.”